 But the more you welcome the sensations associated with your shadow, the quicker and more smoothly the process of integrating your shadow self will unfold for you.

 What do you think, after reading this blog post are you more likely to embrace your shadow and do the work that’s really going to move the needle forward on your spiritual growth?

-If you need some help click the link, pick the statement that’s most relevant to your in your shadow work journey and get a personalized shadow work pdf designed to help you smooth out and speed up the process.
+If you need some help click the link, pick the statement that’s most relevant to you in your shadow work journey right now and get a FREE, personalized BioSoul Integration Guide designed to help you smooth out and speed up the process.

 Please leave a comment or a question below.

 I promise I’ll always respond to your comment or answer your question.